 It gets hard when the mind thinks it knows better than the body and messes with this intricate system.

-It gets hard when we try to control the very biological functions that have kept our species surviving for millions of years.
+It gets hard when we try to control the very biological functions that have kept our species surviving for thousands of years.

 It gets hard when we stop trusting and start using food to cope.